 Educational Project, Grades 3-12

 An Invitation to Students!
-Create a Project & See it Exhibited at the Museum
+Celebrating Immigrants in America Project at the American Labor Museum

-Teachers are welcome to schedule presentations for their classes by members of the Museum's Speakers' Bureau.
-Speakers provide labor studies lessons as a means of inspiration for the students.
-Outside of school, students are welcome to visit and tour the Museum for help with ideas.
+Teachers of participating students are invited to schedule field trips to the Museum or arrange for members of the Museum's Speakers' Bureau to visit classrooms and present labor studies talks as a means of inspiration for the students.
+Outside of school, students are invited to visit and tour the Museum for help with ideas.

-Angelica M. Santomauro, Ed.D., Director of the Museum, announced the project, saying, "This program enables young people to express themselves creatively and think about the important contributions of working people throughout New Jersey.
-It also is a lifetime opportunity to have one's own work printed in a book.
+Angelica M. Santomauro, Ed.D., Director of the Museum, announced the project, saying, "This program enables young people to express themselves creatively and celebrate immigrants in America.
 Participating students will always remember the experience."